KrishnaKakadiya/scanner/README.md

 # scanner
-Here i implemented scanner application to scan all type of bar-code formats and added run time permissions for marsh mallow.
+Here I implemented scanner application to scan all type of bar-code formats and added run time permissions for marsh mallow.